Phate6660/alrm/README.rst

 - Allowing queueing of audio
 - Status:

- + Current time
+ + Current time, alarm set time -- done
- + Mode
  + Remaining time

-- Multiple Modes:

- + Alarm (set the actual time -- e.g. 5 AM)
- + Stopwatch (set a time -- e.g. 30m)

-- Named pipe for commanding the program (e.g. status/stop)
+- Named pipe for commanding the program (e.g. status/stop) -- done
 - Network support (e.g. file from server or youtube link)
 - Supply some audio clips along with the program, such as: